 Support for Aboriginal and Torres Strait Islander women

 The Women’s acknowledges the strength and resilience of Aboriginal and Torres Strait Islander people – the first peoples and custodians of the land, rivers and sea.
-We recognise the fundamental significance of cultural traditions, beliefs and connection to Country, family and community for the health and wellbeing of Aboriginal and Torres Strait Islander women and families.
+We recognise the fundamental significance of cultural traditions, beliefs and connection to Country, family and community for health and wellbeing.

-The Women’s is taking all advised precautions regarding the novel coronavirus (COVID-19) while providing the highest level of culturally safe care.
+The Women’s is taking all advised precautions regarding COVID-19 while providing the highest level of culturally safe care.

 We know the presence of family is very important to feeling safe in the hospital.
 However at this time, we must reduce the number of people coming into the hospital to help protect our patients and community.

-You can find advice about protecting yourself, your community and Elders on the Australian Government Department of Health website and also the Victorian Department of Health and Human Services website.
+You can find advice about protecting yourself, your community and Elders on the Australian Government Department of Health website and also the Victorian Department of Health website.